 The book has a great concept of motion versus action.
 When you’re in motion, you are planning and strategizing.
 That’s very different from taking action.
 It’s the only action that can directly lead to actual results.
 But if the motion doesn’t lead to results, why do we do it?
 Sometimes we need to plan and learn, but more often than not, motion allows us to feel as though we’re making progress without running the risk of failure.
 It makes us feel like we’re getting things done.

-If you want to build a habit, you need repetition, not perfection.
+To build a habit, you need repetition, not perfection.
 You need action.
 So how long does it take to form a habit?
 That’s the wrong question.
-The real question should be how many reps does it take to form a habit?
+The real question should be, how many reps does it take to form a habit?
 Because habits are based on frequency, not time.

-So your current habits have been internalized over hundreds or maybe even thousands of repetitions.
-New habits will require the same level of frequency.
+So your current habits have been internalized over hundreds or even thousands of repetitions.
+New patterns will require the same level of frequency.
 Atomic habits might take a short moment to complete, but they can continue to impact your behavior for hours afterward.

 The 2-minute rule utilizes this fact by saying that it should take less than two minutes to do so when you start a new habit.
 There are two reasons why the two-minute rule works.

-- Firstly, it’s a gateway habit, which means it naturally leads you down the road.
+- Firstly, it’s a gateway habit that naturally leads you down the road.

 - Secondly, it reinforces the identity you want to build.
 If you show up at the gym seven days a week, even if it’s for five minutes, you’re becoming the type of person who doesn’t miss workouts.

 Next is one-time strategic decisions.
 These are things you only have to do once, but that keeps on giving and giving.
 If you want to improve the quality of your sleep, you could buy a blackout blind.
-If you wanted to improve your mental health, maybe you could get a dog.
+Maybe you could get a dog to improve your mental health.

 Thirdly, technology.
 This is especially useful when habits aren’t something you do every day.
-For example, you could use an app to automate your savings each month or automate bill paying every month.
+For example, you could use an app to automate your savings each month or automate bill payments every month.

 Chapter: The 4th Law (Make It Satisfying)